mnk17arts/data/ProjectData/Web/imap.md

 ]
 ```

-For instance I clicked on the Mark representing the location `India` in the map.
++ For instance I clicked on the Mark representing the location `India` in the map.
 It will show the details of the location `India` in the popup.
 The below image shows the example of the popup.

 ![Popup](https://github.com/mnk17arts/i-map/raw/master/src/data/imap-india.png)

-This project code is available in the [GitHub](https://github.com/mnk17arts/i-map) repository.
++ This project code is available in the [GitHub](https://github.com/mnk17arts/i-map) repository.
-The project is deployed in the [GitHub Pages](https://mnk17arts.github.io/i-map/).
++ The project is deployed in the [GitHub Pages](https://mnk17arts.github.io/i-map/).

-What all I used in this project are:
-`HTML, CSS, JavaScript, React, React-Map-GL, Mapbox GL JS, JSON, GitHub, GitHub Pages`